 Active insects - usually these are common clothes moths, which tend to be small, beige in color and flutter around rather quickly.

-Missing pile - if you notice small, somewhat regular patches of missing pile that go all the way down to the (white) foundation, this is a sign of mothing.
+Missing pile - if you notice small, somewhat regular patches of the missing pile that go all the way down to the (white) foundation, this is a sign of mothing.
 The larvae will stop at the cotton fibers, which they cannot eat.

-Webbing - if there's a fine, white veil of webbing clustered in a section of pile, it may be a sign of larvae.
+Webbing - if there's a fine, white veil of webbing clustered in a section of a pile, it may be a sign of larvae.